What to Bring for a Day’s Shooting

 There aren’t too many differences in what to pack for a day’s walked up shooting.
 We recommend all the products above for any type of shooting with just a few differences:

 Rather than a cartridge bag, you’ll likely find it’s easier to have a cartridge belt for quick access and less strain because you won’t need to carry it by hand or shoulder as you would a bag.
-The Alexander Neoprene Cartridge Belt is a high quality cartridge belt that is designed for extreme comfort.
-If you don’t like a cartridge belt, we recommend the James Rambler Cartridge Belt Box because it keeps your cartridges at close hand, but the design also prevents lost cartridges and is perfect for rough shooting.
+The Croots Malton Bridle Leather Cartridge Belt is a classic high-quality cartridge belt, with the option to have your initials embossed.
+If you don’t like a cartridge belt, the Ridgeline Shooter 5-pocket Utility Belt Pouch keeps your cartridges at close hand, but the design also prevents lost cartridges and is perfect for rough shooting.

 Rather than wellies, on a walked up day many people prefer the hardwearing comfort of waterproof shooting boots.
-The Harkila Pro Hunter range is one of the most popular and durable ranges on the market, and the GTX 10" Reinforced Gore-Tex Lined Boots are no exception.
+The Harkila Pro Hunter range is one of the most popular and durable ranges on the market, and the Trekking 10″ GTX Hunting Boots are no exception.
 Gore-Tex lined for the ultimate weather protection, they are also manufactured with the best shock-absorbing Vibram sole units and with a memory fit upper to give you added comfort.
-The GTX 10" gives you superb ankle support for really rough conditions.
-Kevlar reinforcing to the forefoot is included to protect the boot from abrasive heather.
+The GTX 10″ gives you superb ankle support for really rough conditions.
 These are a fantastic pair of boots and are perfect for a walked up day.

 Taking a Dog Along?